VERY-SLOW-TURKEY/useful-three.js-functions/README.md

-# useful-three.js-functions
+# Useful three.js functions.
-# nothing more to it
+# Only works if the mesh has a box geometry.